• Skip to primary navigation

 Wishing for more cancerversaries

-This year I am approaching my 5-year cancerversary of incurable cancer.
+This year I passed my 5-year cancerversary of incurable cancer.
 Over the months and years, my health has continued to improve and I’ve done plenty more rock climbing.
 I am so grateful.

-And while I don’t know what the future holds for me (nobody does, whether you face cancer or not), I will continue to live in hope.
+And while I don’t know what the future holds for me (nobody does, cancer or not), I will continue to live in hope.

 Regardless, climbing Montezuma’s Tower proved a fitting way to celebrate my first cancerversary.